diogovalentte/mantium/README.md

 A multimanga always has a manga called **current manga**, which is one of the multimanga's mangas.
 The dashboard/iframe shows the current manga's name, cover image, and last released chapter.
 When you select the last read chapter, the list of the current manga chapters is shown.
 When you're notified of a new chapter, the newest chapter of the current manga is sent in the notification.

-Based on the mangas' last released chapter, Mantium **tries** to set the current manga to the manga with the newest released chapter by using the following rules.
-Take for example a multimanga with two mangas, Mantium will compare the mangas' last released chapter this way:
+Based on the last released chapter, Mantium **tries** to set the current manga to the manga with the newest released chapter by using the following rules.
+Take, for example, a multimanga with two mangas.
+Mantium will compare the mangas last released chapter this way:

 1. If the chapters' numbers are equal, Mantium sets the manga that released the chapter last as the current manga.
 2. If they're not equal, Mantium will pick the manga with the biggest chapter number.